Retaining Wall Calculator

 Note: Estimating material for concrete block walls is a bit different from a dry stack block wall.
 If you’re building a concrete block wall, then try our concrete block calculator.
 If you are using concrete blocks without mortar, this calculator can be used to get you the results you need.

 How Many Retaining Wall Blocks Do You Need

-To estimate the total number of retaining wall blocks you’ll first need to calculate the number of rows and columns that are needed for the wall.
+To estimate the total number of retaining wall blocks, you’ll first need to calculate the number of rows and columns needed for the wall.

 For example, if the desired wall height is 6 feet, you should embed it below grade by 7-8 inches.
 Be sure to account for this when measuring the wall height.